 Determining strengths and possible weaknesses in the beginning of a network setup is essential to prevent any future problems that could occur.
 Testing network security sooner than later will better prevent the potential threat of outside hackers, viruses, and malware.

 If your business expects future growth, increase of employee head count, or expansion you’ll want to think about scalability.
 Information technology infrastructure will generally need maintenance, future upgrades, and routine updates.
 Thinking about projected growth upfront will minimize the chance of spending more on IT related costs later down the road.

 Maintaining an IT Network

 Maintenance of equipment after installation will be the last thing to consider when building out an IT network.
 A business that does not have an IT staff present will want to outsource to someone that specializes in information technology and network support.
 If your business uses 5 or more workstations (PCs) we recommend a Managed Services Plan (MSP).
-This will eliminate the expense of future project based costs.
-Managed IT Services Plans include a fixed monthly rate that in the longterm will be more cost effective.
+Managed IT Services Plans include a fixed monthly rate that in the long-term will be more cost effective.